poyu0692/date_picker_button/README.md

 ## Example

-See the `/example` directory for a complete working example of how to use this package.
+See the `/sample` directory for a complete working example of how to use this package.

 ## Additional Information

 ### Dependencies

 - Flutter SDK
-- intl: For date/time formatting
+- intl

 ## License